VimHax/Eelios/README.md

 > Any variables defined after the closure **cannot** be used inside of the closure, as, they were not a part of the environment it captured.

-If you wish to do recursion in Eelios, you must use the `self` value to reference the current function.
+If you wish to do recursion in Eelios, you must use the `self` value to reference the current function/closure.

+> I chose the term `self` to refer to the current function/closure instead of the name of the function, like in most other languages, because, well, all functions and closures in Eelios are anonymous, thus, by definition, they do **not** have a name assigned to them, unless they are assigned to a variable (which may not always be the case)

 #### Examples